anhnguyendepocen/longitudinal_warwick/README.md

-## Introduction to Longitudinal Social Science Data Analysis
+# Introduction to Longitudinal Social Science Data Analysis
-# AQMEN (Data Science for Social Research), University of Edinburgh
+## AQMEN (Data Science for Social Research), University of Edinburgh

-Introduction to Longitudinal Analysis,
+*Introduction to Longitudinal Analysis*

 Q-Step, University of Warwick, (January 2018)